dasch-swiss/dsp-api/docs/05-internals/design/adr/ADR-0006-use-zio-http.md

 ## Context

 The current routes use the `Akka Http` framework.
-Because Lightbend's decision that `Akka` will no longer be open source and their introduction of a commercial license, we need to get away from `Akka Http`.
+Because of Lightbend's decision that `Akka` will no longer be open source and their introduction of a commercial license, we want to get away from `Akka Http`.
+This also fits the general strategic decision to use ZIO for the backend.

 ## Decision